Door knocks and DNA tests: How the Trump administration plans to keep tabs on 450,000 migrant kids

 So far, about 100 kids in the past two months have been removed from their sponsors and put back into custody of the federal government, typically in private shelters, according to the health department official.

-In Cleveland, federal prosecutors allege that one man, who was living in the U.S. illegally, arranged for the 14-year-old girl to get a copy of his sister's birth certificate and then coordinated her journey from Guatemala to the U.S. He claimed to be her brother, but no fingerprinting or DNA testing was done to verify his claim, according to a senior Justice Department official who was not authorized to speak publicly and spoke on the condition of anonymity.
+In Cleveland, federal prosecutors allege that one man, who was living in the U.S. illegally, arranged for the 14-year-old girl to get a copy of his sister's birth certificate and then coordinated her journey from Guatemala to the U.S. He claimed to be her brother, but no fingerprinting or DNA testing was done to verify his claim, according to a senior Justice Department official who could not publicly discuss details of the ongoing case and spoke on condition of anonymity.

 The man pleaded guilty to sexual battery of the child in Ohio state court in 2024 and was sentenced to eight years in prison, the official said.
 The man now faces federal charges including inducing illegal entry for financial gain and aggravated identity theft.
 Attorneys for the man declined to comment.

-As part of the review, the Trump administration is working to identify the location of every child who has been placed with a sponsor, the Justice Department official said.
+As part of the review, the Trump administration is working to identify the location of every child who has been placed with a sponsor, according to the Justice Department official.
 Investigators are going through suspicious sponsorship applications, like so-called “super sponsors,” who have claimed to have family relationships with, in some cases, more than a dozen unaccompanied children, the official said.

 Videos and reports of armed law enforcement officers showing up to conduct wellness checks at the doorsteps of unaccompanied minors and their sponsors have surfaced from across the country.

-Note: This story was first published May 2, 2025.
-It was updated May 5, 2025,, to correct the name of Honolulu Civil Beat, not the Honolulu Civil Report.